OmarElkilany/acml-journy/README.md

 2. Create an environment file (environment.env) and export all the environment variables from it (A complete list of the variables and their purpose is provided below).

-3. Execute: source ./environment.env in the terminal.
+3. Run: source ./environment.env in the terminal.

-4. Execute: sudo -E docker-compose up --build in the terminal.
+4. Run: sudo -E docker-compose up --build in the terminal.

 ## Environment Variables
 Environment Variables to Set: